 These are some of the most common and simple ways to know if your Pashmina is a genuine one.
 These are mostly fail-proof and help in buying the right Pashmina and prevent you from getting fleeced.
 Phew!
 Not only is there pain of having lost your money, but it also turns you against such beautiful works of art because of an unpleasant shopping experience.

-Genuine Pashmina & Pashmina.com
+100 Pashmina scarf & Pashmina.com

 We, at Pashmina.com, are one of the world’s largest curators of pure and handcrafted Himalayan cashmere.
 Each of our pieces epitomizes the highest levels of quality and royalty and will make you feel no less than nobility yourself.
-Our range of shawls, stoles, scarves and wraps will enrapture the world with its beauty and sublime softness.
+Our range of shawls, stoles, scarves, and hijabs will enrapture the world with its beauty and sublime softness.
 It’s not just the beauty and exquisiteness that we are concerned about; credibility is what sets us apart from the rest.
 Our pieces are first painstakingly handcrafted with the finest designs and reflect the highest quality of craftsmanship.
 After this labor of love sees the light of the day, it is sent for quality assurance to the Crafts Development Institute, Ministry of Textiles as part of Govt of India that certifies each Pashmina.
 After all, you deserve a product that’s as warm and real as you!

 previous post Kashmiri Shawls During the Dogra Period